Enumerating Minimal Balanced Collections: Abstract

 \section{Abstract}

-In this article, we explore the combinatorics of balanced collections.
-A collection of subsets of the set $[n] = \{1, \dots, n\}$ is called \emph{balanced} if the relative interior of the convex hull of the corresponding characteristic vectors intersects the main diagonal of the $n$-dimensional cube, and it is called \emph{minimal} if it contains no proper balanced subcollections.
-In particular, we establish both upper and lower bounds for the number of minimal balanced collections.
-Specifically, we prove that if $B_n$ denotes the number of minimal balanced collections, then $\frac{0.288}{n!} \, 2^{(n-1)^2} < B_n < \frac{120}{n!} \, 2^{n^2 - n}$. \footnote{This work was done during the Summer Research Program at MIPT - LIPS-25 (Phystech School of applied mathematics and computer science).}
+{In this note, we explore the combinatorics of balanced collections.
+A collection of subsets of the set $[n] = \{1, \dots, n\}$ is called \emph{balanced} if the relative interior of the convex hull of the corresponding characteristic vectors intersects the main diagonal of the $n$-dimensional cube at a point other than the origin, and it is called \emph{minimal} if it contains no proper balanced subcollections.
+We determine the asymptotic number of minimal balanced collections.
+Specifically, if $B_n$ denotes their total number, then }